cypress-io/cypress-documentation/source/guides/guides/screenshots-and-videos.md

 Screenshots are stored in the {% url `screenshotsFolder` configuration#Screenshots %} which is set to `cypress/screenshots` by default.

-By default, Cypress clears any existing screenshots before a headless run.
-If don't want to clear your screenshots folder before a headless run, you can set {% url `trashAssetsBeforeHeadlessRuns` configuration#Screenshots %} to `false`.
+By default, Cypress clears any existing screenshots before `cypress run`.
+If you do not want to clear your screenshots folder before a run, you can set {% url `trashAssetsBeforeRuns` configuration#Screenshots %} to `false`.

 # Videos